(Original article appeared in the "2600 Connection" newsletter, 2001)

 † One of the SwordQuest FireWorld contest finalists was Robert Ruiz Jr. His first (?) letter appeared in the May 1984 issue

-of Computer Fun magazine, offering copies of the EarthWorld solution (his phone # and address were listed.
-The # is no
+of Computer Fun magazine, offering copies of the EarthWorld solution (his phone # and address were listed, but the # is no

 longer valid).
 Not everyone who ordered his solution received it (most notably, Russ Perry Jr.).
 One of those who did,

-2-page letter signed by Ruiz.
+2-page letter dated 7-7-84 and signed by Ruiz.
 Consequently, Anthony also mentioned that Ruiz also offered solutions for FireWorld and

 † In the April 1985 issue of Electronic Games, he wrote a letter urging people to contact Atari and pressure them to complete the contest.
 As it turns out, he was the person who sued Atari when they cancelled the contest.